 Sarsyu Primary School Rebuild

-- Build school to earthquake standards approved by the Nepal government and the National Reconstruction Authority (NRA)
+- School built to earthquake-resistant standards approved by National Reconstruction Authority of Nepal

 - YEAR 2018